Sruthi564/QTMS_V1/README.md

 # AHV_Scheduler

-QTMS V1
-This is QTMS and used to trigger runs on regression pool.
+This is QTMS v1 and used to trigger runs on regression pool.

 How to start using this tool: